BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 For his university schooling, von Neumann simultaneously undertook a degree in chemical engineering from ETH Zurich (Albert Einstein's alma mater) and a PhD in mathematics from Pázmány Péter University in Budapest.
-The chemical engineering degree was undertaken upon the advice of his father, a pragmatically-minded banker.
+His dad, a pragmatically-minded banker, recommended the chemical engineering degree.
-It wasn't a typical parental pressure situation though. von Neumann and his father brainstormed options and together decided on chemical engineering.<sup>1</sup>
+It wasn't a typical parental pressure situation though: von Neumann and his father brainstormed options and together decided on chemical engineering<sup>1</sup>.
 </p>

 <p>
-He dodged "do what makes you money or do what you're passionate about" by doing both at the same time.
+It seems he dodged "do what makes you money or do what you're passionate about" by doing both.
 He completed both degrees in 1926.
 He received his PhD in mathematics Summa Cum Laude, with minors in experimental physics and chemistry.
 He then completed his Habilitation, which is like a European postdoc, which qualifyied him to be a university professor.<sup>1</sup>